Certificates are issued for the following Cambridge General Qualifications:

 GCE Ordinary Level - grades A*(a*), A(a), B(b), C(c), D(d), or E(e) indicate the standard reached, grade A*(a*) being the highest and grade E(e) the lowest.

 The text Advanced Level, Advanced Subsidiary or Ordinary Level prefixing the grade awarded indicates the level at which the grade was awarded for the subject.
-Under some circumstances where a student is entered for Advanced Level but does not achieve a grade E (e) or above, we will award an Advanced Subsidiary Level grade a(a) to e(e) in the subject.
+In a normal series, circumstances where a student is entered for Advanced Level but does not achieve a grade E (e) or above, we will award an Advanced Subsidiary Level grade a(a) to e(e) in the subject.
+This will not be available in the June 2020 because marks are not being awarded.

 Performance in AS and A Level language syllabus speaking components is shown as 'With Distinction in Speaking', 'With Merit in Speaking' or 'With Pass in Speaking’.